Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos: IV. Cosmological Analysis

 Since Multinest is very inefficient with a large number of parameters, we used the nuisance marginalized Planck likelihood (\texttt{Plik\_lite}).
 The `Planck' dataset is comprised of low-$\ell$ TT $( \ell < 30)$, low-$\ell$ EE $( \ell < 30)$, high-$\ell$ TTTEEE $ \texttt{plik\_lite}( \ell \geq 30)$ and lensing likelihood~\cite{Planck:2019nip,Planck:2018lbu}.
 We also use the BAO scale measurements from Dark Energy Spectroscopic Instrument (DESI) Data Release 1 (DR1)~\cite{DESI:2024mwx,Herold:2024nvk}.
 In our analysis, we have set the total $N_{\rm eff} = 3.044$~\cite{Bennett:2020zkv} since we focus on resonant conversion of neutrinos to DR \emph{after} BBN.
 We set $N_{\rm eff}^\chi = 0.75 (1.2) $ and $N_{\rm eff}^\nu = 2.294 (1.244) $ for $n_\chi = 1(2)$.
 For notational brevity we use $N_{\rm eff}^\nu = 2.25 (1.2) $ in the text.
 We also choose the neutrino flavors to have degenerate mass for the cosmological analysis.

 The triangle plot for the posteriors from the analysis with Planck and Planck + DESI is shown in Fig.~\ref{fig:tri_all}.
 The SI mode significance is increased by the addition of the DESI BAO dataset.
-The likely reason is that the SI mode value of the total matter density $\Omega_m$ is slightly smaller than the MI mode and the DESI likelihood prefers a smaller value of $\Omega_m$.
-The qualitative features of our analysis are expected to remain unchanged while considering DESI 3-year (DESI-II) data release~\cite{DESI:2025zgx,DESI:2025ejh}, since DESI-I and DESI-II are largely consistent with each other.

 To study the individual modes, we also performed a separate analysis where we choose different priors on $\log_{10}(G_{\rm eff}{\rm MeV}^2)$ values to study MI and SI mode separately as shown in Table~\ref{tab:MISI_prior}.
 Having separate priors guarantees that the distributions in the MI and SI modes are unimodal.
 Therefore, we used the Metropolis–Hastings algorithm~\cite{Metropolis:1953am, Hastings:1970aa} for this analysis.
 We also used the full high-$\ell$ TTTEEE $ \texttt{plik}( \ell \geq 30)$ with all the nuisance parameters instead of the \texttt{plik\_lite} likelihood used in the previous nested sampling analysis.
 For the rest of the parameters, we kept the prior ranges the same as those in Table~\ref{tab:prior}.
 We show the parameter values for the mode-specific analysis in Table~\ref{tab:planck_table} and Table~\ref{tab:planck_desi_table}.